 What Causes Vaginal Smell During Pregnancy?

-- Bacterial Vaginosis: It is a type of infection that could occur in pregnant women.
+- Bacterial vaginosis: It is an infection that could occur in pregnant women.
 In the early stages of this infection, there is vaginal odor followed by itchiness.
-If the condition is bothering you much, you should see a doctor (1).
+If the condition is bothering you a lot, you should see a gynecologist (1).

-- Monilia yeast infection: This infection could be a result of hormonal changes, lack of sleep, diabetes, tight-fitting underwear or clothes, or medications and treatments.
+- MoniliaiXFormer name of candida, a type of yeast yeast infection: This infection could be a result of hormonal changes, lack of sleep, diabetes, tight-fitting underwear or clothes, or medications and treatments.
 Yeast infections are common in pregnant women and can result in unpleasant and strong odor (2).

 - Abnormal vaginal discharge: Odorless vaginal discharge is usually common during pregnancy.
 But when you get a strong odor, it could be due to infections that can be treated (3).